 Going slow on Hafiz Saeed, looking up to Azhar, Pak is only worsening its case at FATF

-New Delhi, Sep 09: After failing 32 of the 40 parameters, the Asia Pacific Group of the Financial Action Task Force decided to place Pakistan in the Enhanced Expedited Follow up list.
+New Delhi, Sep 09: After failing 32 of the 40 parameters, the Asia Pacific Group of the Financial Action Task Force (FATF) decided to place Pakistan in the Enhanced Expedited Follow up list.

 This was being seen as a big setback for Pakistan ahead of the crucial plenary of the FATF to be held in October.
 While, the situation for Pakistan remains grim as it has not done much to curb terror financing, going easy on Lashkar-e-Tayiba boss, Hafiz Saeed and now releasing Jaish-e-Mohammad chief, Maulana Masood Azhar is not doing any good for the country.